 Hammadi, 24, a former resident of Iraq, pleaded guilty to all counts of a 12-count superseding indictment.
 The superseding indictment charged him with five counts of attempting to provide material support to terrorists and four counts of attempting to provide material support to al-Qaeda in Iraq (AQI), a designated foreign terrorist organization.
 The superseding indictment also charged him with one count of conspiracy to transfer, possess and export Stinger missiles and with two counts of making false statements in immigration matters.
 Hammadi was first indicted on May 26, 2011 and was subsequently charged in a superseding indictment returned on Feb.
 15, 2012 by a federal grand jury meeting in Bowling Green, Ky.

 Hammadi faces a maximum sentence of life in prison under the sentencing guidelines and a mandatory minimum of 25 years in prison.
-Hammadi’s sentencing is scheduled for December 5, 2012, in U.S. District Court in Bowling Green, before Senior Judge Russell, at 11:30 am.
+Hammadi’s sentencing is scheduled for Dec.
+5, 2012, in U.S. District Court in Bowling Green before Senior Judge Russell at 11:30 am.

-Hammadi’s co-defendant, Waad Ramadan Alwan, pleaded guilty to all counts of the 23-count indictment on December 16, 2011, before Senior Judge Russell in Bowling Green.
-Alwan was charged with conspiracy to kill U.S. nationals abroad; conspiracy to use a weapon of mass destruction (explosives) against U.S. nationals abroad; distributing information on the manufacture and use of Improvised Explosive Devices (IEDs); attempting to provide material support to terrorists and to al-Qaeda in Iraq; as well as conspiracy to transfer, possess and export Stinger missiles.
+Hammadi’s co-defendant, Waad Ramadan Alwan, pleaded guilty to all counts of the 23-count indictment on Dec.
+16, 2011, before Senior Judge Russell in Bowling Green.
+Alwan was charged with conspiracy to kill U.S. nationals abroad; conspiracy to use a weapon of mass destruction (explosives) against U.S. nationals abroad; distributing information on the manufacture and use of Improvised Explosive Devices (IEDs); attempting to provide material support to terrorists and to AQI; as well as conspiracy to transfer, possess and export Stinger missiles.

 Hammadi and Alwan were both arrested on May 25, 2011, in Bowling Green on criminal complaints.
 Both defendants were closely monitored by federal law enforcement authorities in the months leading up to their arrests.
 Neither was charged with plotting attacks within the United States.